Usable and Accessible Form Validation and Error Recovery

-- Validation can occur as the form elements are completed and before the form data is submitted to the server.
+- Validation can occur as the forms are completed and before the form data is submitted to the server.

 - Functionality does not require server-side scripting.

-The Web Content Accessibility Guidelines 1.0 state that you should, "ensure that pages are usable when scripts, applets, or other programmatic objects are turned off or not supported."
-Older browsers and new portable technologies may not support scripting; and there are many reasons why users may have scripting disabled.
+Some users may disable scripting.
 As such, developers should not require client-side scripting in order for the web form to be accurately completed and submitted.
 Additionally, any client-side validation or information can readily be modified or disabled within the browser.
 For best results, developers can utilize the benefits of both server-side and client-side validation and error recovery to ensure that their forms are completed in a usable and accessible manner.
-To ensure the validity of the information that is submitted, server-side processing should typically be the final mechanism for ensuring that the forms are completed accurately and completely.

 Building Usable Forms

 - providing all necessary instructions and cues.

-- associating form elements with a text label by using the label element.
+- associating form controls with a text label by using the label element.

 - ensuring that the form can be completed and submitted using the keyboard.

-- conducting user testing to ensure that the form elements, labels, and functionality are understandable and usable.
+- testing that the form controls, labels, and functionality are understandable and usable.

-If your form requires that certain elements be completed or selected, you should indicate this to the user in a usable, accessible, and apparent manner.
+If your form requires that certain controls be completed or selected, you should indicate this to the user in a usable, accessible, and apparent manner.
 These instructions should typically be located adjacent to and within the label of the required form control and within its associated label.
-Because screen reader users may navigate from form element to form element rather than having the screen reader read through the form linearly, placing this important information within the label allows the screen reader to read it when the form element receives focus.
+Because screen reader users may navigate from form control to form control rather than having the screen reader read through the form linearly, placing this important information within the label allows the screen reader to read it when the control receives focus.
 The label should be adequately descriptive and also be visually apparent.

 <label for="firstname">First Name